viant/endly/README.md

 ### Go lang

-To integrate endly directly into you unit test you can use on of the following
+To integrate endly with unit test you can use on of the following

 **Service action**